openvinotoolkit/model_server/docs/parameters.md

 ### Batch Processing in OpenVINO Model Server

 - `batch_size` parameter is optional.
 By default, the batch size is derived from the model.
 It is set by the Model Optimizer tool.
-- When the parameter is set to a numerical value, it is changing the model batch size at service start up.
+- When the parameter is set to a numerical value, it is changing the model batch size at service startup.
 It also accepts a value `auto` - this makes the served model set the batch size automatically based on the incoming data at runtime.
 - Each time the input data change the batch size, the model is reloaded.
 It might have an extra response delay for the first request.
 This feature is useful for sequential inference requests of the same batch size.